GreenfishK/starvers/evaluation/starversserver/README.md

 ## Build docker container from image
-Run the following command from the root directory of this project: `docker build --no-cache -t starversserver_eval -f starversserver_eval.Dockerfile.`
+Run the following command from the root directory of this project: `docker build --no-cache -t starversserver_eval -f starversserver_eval.Dockerfile .`

 # Run experiment
 Use the docker-compose services `compute` and `create_plots` to version the snapshots according to the RDF-star-based method used by starvers, compute metrics and create plots from the <RDF-dataset>_timings.csv files in the .